 (b) For Scheduling Coordinators for Non-CPUC Load Serving Entities, the Local Capacity Area Resource obligation will be allocated based on Section 40.3.2(a) above.

-(c) For Scheduling Coordinators for CPUC Load Serving Entities, the CAISO will allocate the Local Capacity Area Resource obligation based on an allocation methodology, if any, adopted by the CPUC.
+(c) For Scheduling Coordinators for CPUC Load Serving Entities, the CAISO will allocate the Local Capacity Area Resource obligation to the CPUC.
+The CPUC will then allocate the Local Capacity Area Resource obligation to its jurisdictional LSEs based on a method adopted by the CPUC.
 However, if the allocation methodology adopted by the CPUC does not fully allocate the total sum of each CPUC Load Serving Entity’s proportionate share calculated under Section 40.3.2(a), the CAISO will allocate the difference to all Scheduling Coordinators for CPUC Load Serving Entities in accordance with their proportionate share calculated under 40.3.2(a).
 If the CPUC does not adopt an allocation methodology, the CAISO will allocate Local Capacity Area Resources to Scheduling Coordinators for CPUC Load Serving Entities based on Section 40.3.2(a).

-Once the CAISO has allocated the total responsibility for Local Capacity Area Resources, the CAISO will inform the Scheduling Coordinator for each LSE of the LSE’s specific allocated responsibility for Local Capacity Area Resources in each TAC Area in which the LSE serves Load.
+Once the CAISO has allocated the total responsibility for Local Capacity Area Resources, the CAISO will inform the CPUC and the Scheduling Coordinators for each non-CPUC jurisdictional LSE of the LSE’s specific allocated responsibility for Local Capacity Area Resources in each TAC Area in which the LSE serves Load.
+The CPUC will inform the CPUC jurisdictional LSEs of their specific allocated responsibility for Local Capacity Area Resources per methodology adopted by the CPUC.
+Furthermore, the CPUC will provide the CAISO its allocations of Local Capacity Area Resources responsibility for its jurisdictional LSEs as provided in the BPM.

 40.3.3 Procurement of Local Capacity Area Resources by LSEs